Autumn in South Tyrol

 At the beginning of autumn, the cattle come back from the alpine meadows where it passed the summer month.
 Down in the valley, herdsmen and cows are welcomed with traditional feasts and processions.

 Another important part of the autumn in South Tyrol are the regional markets: For instance, in Bruneck there takes the “Stegener Markt, the biggest market throughout Tyrol and in Glurns in Vinschgau you can visit the traditional “Sealamorkt”, a market on All Saints’ Day.
+Also, you can discover other autumn events here.

 All in all you will see that South Tyrol in autumn doesn’t prepare itself to fall into a sort of hibernation, but it is full of energy and you will discover lots of new and unknown traditions and places!